wangmj17/JSONBench/README.md

 - Disk: > 10Tb gp3
 - OS: Ubuntu 24.04

-If you're interested in running the full benchmark, be aware that it will takes several hours, or days depending on the database.
+If you're interested in running the full benchmark, be aware that it will take several hours, or days depending on the database.

 ## Usage